awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 1. For **Actions**, choose **Create clone**\.

-1. Follow the procedure in [Creating an Aurora Clone Through the AWS Management Console](#Aurora.Managing.Clone.Console) to finish setting up the cloned cluster\.
+1. Follow the procedure in [Creating an Aurora clone through the AWS Management Console](#Aurora.Managing.Clone.Console) to finish setting up the cloned cluster\.

 1. As needed, enable encryption for the cloned cluster\.
 If the cluster that you are cloning is encrypted, you must enable encryption for the cloned cluster\.
 The AWS account that shared the cluster with you must also share the AWS KMS customer master key \(CMK\) that was used to encrypt the cluster\.
 You can use the same CMK to encrypt the clone, or your own CMK\.
 You can't create a cross\-account clone for a cluster that is encrypted with the default RDS CMK\.